euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 Energy Converters) is an example where the output power can be *strongly fluctuating*.
-This is illustrated on figure :ref:`smooth-lin` where the output power :math:`P_{prod}(t)` from a particular wave energy converter called is represented along 100 seconds.
+This is illustrated on figure :ref:`smooth-lin` where the output power :math:`P_{prod}(t)` from a particular wave energy converter called SEAREV is represented along 100 seconds.

-We just mention that this production time series comes not from measurements but from an hydro-mechanical simulation from colleagues since the is a big 1 MW - 30 meters long machine which is yet to be built [Ruellan-2010]_.
+We just mention that this production time series comes not from measurements but from an hydro-mechanical simulation from colleagues since the SEAREV is a big 1 MW - 30 meters long machine which is yet to be built [Ruellan-2010]_.

-The oscillations of :math:`P_{prod}(t)` at a period of about 1.5 s comes from the construction of the : in short, it is floating *double-pendulum* that oscillates with the waves.
+The oscillations of :math:`P_{prod}(t)` at a period of about 1.5 s comes from the construction of the SEAREV: in short, it is floating *double-pendulum* that oscillates with the waves.
 Also, because *ocean waves have a stochastic behavior*, the amplitude of these oscillations is irregular.